-- 1 Create a Data General Component per the procedure shown on page 25 of the previous chapter. - Once created, the Data General Component Editor window appears, with the words "Data General Terminal Emulation" in the center of the Native Environment Pane, indicating that no connection has yet been established with a host.
+- 1 Create a Data General Component (see "Before Creating a Data General Component" on page 21). - 2 Once created, the Data General Component Editor window appears, with the words "Data General Terminal Emulation" in the center of the Native Environment Pane, indicating that no connection has yet been established with a host.